 Clek Fllo: Removing the anti-rebound bar will typically sit the car seat more upright (although you are removing a safety feature).

 Clek Foonf: Will take up 1.5 inches less room into the front seat than a Fllo (using the anti-rebound bar) so we’d suggest Foonf (not Fllo) if you are tight on space.

 Longest lasting: The Diono, by a tiny margin, has the highest top shoulder strap slot on all of these seats, and will last a tiny bit longer forward-facing.

 Almost as long-lasting: The Graco Extend2Fit & Clek Foonf/Fllo will fit most kids until they are ready to transition to a booster.
 The average kid will get until about their 6th birthday (forward-facing) in a Clek.

-Outgrown soonest: The Nuna Rava will be outgrown the soonest forward-facing as it has the lowest top shoulder strap slot of all of these seats.
+Outgrown soonest: The Nuna Rava and Exec will be outgrown the soonest forward-facing as they have the lowest top shoulder strap slot of all of these seats.

 A note about longevity and these seats’ booster modes